 |Abstract Notifications||Thursday, November 30 2023|

 INMIS abstract submissions are now being accepted through November 15, 2023.

-INMIS will provide up-to-date information on key areas in maternal and neonatal immunization.
-This major symposium will provide the opportunity for international stakeholders from the entire spectrum of vaccinology research – laboratory science and clinical trials through to implementation and social science of immunization programs to share the latest progress on maternal and neonatal immunization.
-Abstracts that are accepted will be assigned to either oral or poster presentation.
+INMIS 2024 will bring global stakeholders together to share up-to-date information on key areas in maternal and neonatal immunization.
+This major symposium will provide the opportunity for stakeholders from the entire spectrum of vaccinology research – laboratory science and clinical trials through to implementation and social science of immunization programs - to share the latest progress on maternal and neonatal immunization.
+Abstracts that are accepted will be assigned to either oral podium or oral e-poster presentation.

-Abstracts describing neonatal and maternal immunization research and implementation will be evaluated in the following themes:
+- Abstracts describing maternal and neonatal immunization research and implementation will be evaluated according in the following themes:

 - Pre-clinical: including vaccine development and laboratory science;

-- Clinical: including methodology, epidemiology of vaccine preventable diseases, Phase I-IV clinical trials, prevention of disease transmission, vaccine safety and impact of the microbiome;
+- Clinical: including methodology, epidemiology of vaccine preventable diseases, Phase I-IV clinical trials, prevention of disease transmission, vaccine safety, immunology and impact of the microbiome;

-- Programmatic: including vaccine implementation, vaccine acceptance and hesitancy, ethics, economics, modelling, program evaluation, vaccine coverage, post-marketing surveillance, disease impact.
+- Programmatic: including vaccine implementation, vaccine acceptance and hesitancy, ethics, economics, modelling, program evaluation, vaccine coverage, post-marketing surveillance, impact on disease.